RESEARCH STARTER

 - PRIMARY LOCATION: Arizona, New Mexico, Oklahoma

-- POPULATION SIZE: 2018-2022 American Community Survey 5-Year Estimates
+- POPULATION SIZE: per 2023-25 American Community Survey 5-Year Estimates

 The Apache people are part of the Athapaskan linguistic group, believed to be the last group to have crossed over to North America from Asia.
 Most of the Athapaskan speakers spread out into northern Canada and down the Pacific coast, but ancestors of the Apache pursued a more interior route, probably moving south along the eastern flank of the Rocky Mountains.
 At some point, the group that would become the Navajo split off, although retaining enough linguistic similarity to enable Navajo and Apache speakers to converse.
 The Apache people spread out in the Southwest, inhabiting primarily the areas now known as Arizona, New Mexico, Texas, and northern Mexico.
-They were driven west from the southern Plains in the eighteenth century by the Comanche people.
+They were driven west from the southern Plains in the eighteenth century by the Comanche.

 Traditional Culture

-They called themselves “Tin-ne-áh,” or “the people,” as many Indigenous American groups did in their own languages.
-The origin of the name “Apache” is widely disputed but is agreed to have been given to them by their enemies.
+The Apache called themselves “Tin-ne-áh,” or “the people,” as many Indigenous American groups did in their own languages.
+The origin of the name Apache is widely disputed but is agreed to have been given to them by their enemies.
 The Apache separated into two broad groups, Western and Eastern.
 The Eastern Apache were the Plains groups, the Jicarilla and the Lipan, whose culture showed the influence of contact with other Plains tribes.
 To the west were three main divisions: the Mescalero, the Chiricahua, and the Western Apache.
 Five major groups made up the Western Apache.
-The White Mountain, which had a Western and an Eastern (often called Coyotero) band, held the largest territory.
+The White Mountain, which had a Western and an Eastern band—often called Coyotero—held the largest territory.
 The remaining four Western groups were the San Carlos or Gileño, Cibicue, and the Southern and Northern Tonto peoples.
 These bands were further subdivided into smaller, extended family groups that supported their highly mobile existence, each designated by its own particular name, often associated with a favorite haunt.
 Defining early Apache bands is made difficult by the Spanish practice of naming a band for the location where they were encountered, or after a powerful chief.

 Life in the deserts of the Southwest was harsh, and the Apache way of life prepared its members for survival with a rich and meaningful culture.
-Folktales involving Coyote and other animal spirits illustrated proper as well as improper behavior and its consequences.
+Folktales involving coyote and other animal spirits illustrated proper as well as improper behavior and its consequences.
 Spirituality was inherent in every aspect of life, and great care was taken to observe rituals and taboos.
 The number four was important, and the east was favored as the most holy direction.

 The most important time in an Apache child’s life occurred at puberty.
 For girls, this was marked by the onset of menses and celebrated by a puberty ceremony that lasted four days, involving blessings with sacred pollen and culminating in the girl’s run to the east.
 During the four days, the girl assumed the identity of White Painted Woman, a supernatural figure of the Apache creation myth.
 An Apache boy was inducted into manhood by serving an apprenticeship to raiding warriors.
 The novice was required to observe certain taboos and carry special equipment on four raids, and was required to perform camp tasks such as gathering wood and cooking for the warriors.

 Adult Apache men and women had clear, gender-defined tasks.
 Women were responsible for gathering and processing wild foods, cooking what they gathered as well as any meat brought in by the men and boys, and the manufacture of all necessary camp equipment, clothing, and personal effects—except weapons.
 Women also constructed the family dwelling.
-Although some of the Plains Apache used the tipi, camps were usually composed of the brush-covered wickiups, easy to construct and then abandon.
+Although some of the Plains Apache used tipis, camps were usually composed of the brush-covered wickiups, easy to construct and then abandon.
 A man’s primary task while in camp was to make weaponry, and arrow-making took up most of his time.
-His other responsibilities were hunting and raiding or war.
-A married man became an economic contributor to his wife’s family.
+His other responsibilities included hunting and raiding or war.
+A married man also became an economic contributor to his wife’s family.

 Contact and Resistance